angadsahni93/angadsahni93.github.io/esm1.md

 <br>
 <br>
 <p align="center"><img src="imgs/esm_ques.png" style="height:400px"><br><br>
-  <b>Figure 1: Flowchart showing the questionnaire that is repeated 7 times a day for 6 days.
-Referred to as the BEEP questionnaires, because the reminders are called beeps.</b></p>
+  **Figure 1: Flowchart showing the questionnaire that is repeated 7 times a day for 6 days.
+Referred to as the BEEP questionnaires, because the reminders are called beeps.**</p>

 <br>
 <br>